lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-4. We make sure the plugin has not already been created and put into the pluginsForDevices map:
+4. Make sure the plugin has not already been created and put into the pluginsForDevices map:

 ```cpp
  if (pluginsForDevices.find(deviceName) != pluginsForDevices.end()) {
                 continue;
             }
 ```

-5. We create the plugin using the Inference Engine’s PluginDispatcher API for the given device’s name.
+5. Create the plugin using the Inference Engine’s PluginDispatcher API for the given device’s name.
 Here "deviceName" is the value for “FLAGS_d” which came directly from the command line argument “-d” which is set to “CPU”, “GPU”, or “MYRIAD”, the exact names the Inference Engine knows for devices.

 ```cpp
          slog::info << "Loading plugin " << deviceName << slog::endl;